 All of the ash produced by burning garbage is taken to our new Ash Recycling and Processing Facility.
 There, the materials that can be recycled or re-used are separated from the ash.
 The goal is to recycle as much as we can out of the remaining ash and reduce the amount of ash that must be taken to a landfill.
-Materials such as pieces of metal, aggregates and sand can be removed and used again to make something new.
+Materials such as pieces of metal and sand can be removed and used again to make something new.
 The remaining ash is managed in a landfill in York County.
 The Authority is exploring other ash re-use ideas, such as using ash as an ingredient in making cinder blocks.
-Some of the ash aggregate is now being used for subbase under roads.
-We hope to produce
+We hope to produce a product made from recycled ash in the future.